List of Cornell University fraternities and sororities

+This article includes Cornell University's fraternities and sororities.
 The Cornell University Greek system dates to the first months of university operation during the autumn of 1868.
-Cornell's co-founder and first president, Andrew Dickson White was a strong promoter of fraternities as a means of teaching self-governance to young students.
+Cornell's co-founder and first president, Andrew Dickson White, was a strong promoter of fraternities as a means of teaching students the principles and responsibilities of self-governance.
 Among its leaders, other strong supporters of the Greek system were Presidents Edmund Ezra Day and Frank H.T.
 Rhodes.

-Among general ("social") organizations, Cornell currently recognizes 28 Interfraternity Council fraternities, 13 Panhellenic Association sororities, and 11 Multicultural Greek & Fraternal Council fraternities and sororities.
+Among general ("social") organizations, Cornell currently recognizes 29 Interfraternity Council fraternities, 11 Panhellenic Association sororities, and 15 Multicultural Greek and Fraternal Council fraternities and sororities.

 Interfraternity Council

-Fraternities constituting the Interfraternity Council (IFC) are listed by dates of local founding and noted with national conference membership.
-These are (with two exceptions) men's organizations, voluntarily coordinating their efforts within the IFC.
-As part of IFC or national organization self-governance or University disciplinary action, chapters may be suspended ("de-recognized") or closed for a time.
-For consistency, if a chapter is closed and/or forfeits its housing, it will be listed here as a dormant chapter, italicized, while active chapters or those suspended for a brief time are in bold.
-See the Office of Student Life for current recognized IFC members.
+Fraternities constituting the Interfraternity Council (IFC) are listed by dates of local founding and noted with national conference membership where applicable.
+As of 2023, there are two gender-neutral and 29 male-only fraternities.
+Fraternities may be suspended ("de-recognized") or closed for disciplinary or other reasons as determined by the IFC, governing bodies, including national organizations, and/or the University.
+Dormant houses, which include both closed fraternities and/or those that have forfeited their housing, are italicized.
+Active houses, including those that have been suspended for a year or less, are in bold.